-If you append a character to the ALPHA register (using $\mathbf{X}$ -AR), the display will differ from the actual contents of the ALPHA register if the last character (before appending) was a null.

-If the last character in the ALPHA register is a null, then - while you enter characters to append - the HP-41 acts as if the register is empty, and displays only the characters that you are appending.
-(The cursor sign (\) is present in the display while you append characters.)
+If you append a character to the ALPHA register (using X-AR), the display will differ from the actual contents of the ALPHA register if the last character (before appending) was a null.
+If the last character in the ALPHA register is a null, then-while you enter characters to append--the HP-41 acts like the register is empty, and displays only the characters that you are appending.
+(The cursor sign () is present in the display while you append characters.)
 However, the ALPHA register itself properly retains the original string and combines it with the appended string.

-You can view the full, appended contents by pressing AVIEW or ALPHA.
+You can view the full, appended contents by pressing f[AVIEW] or [ALPHA][ALPHA].
 (Remember that leading nulls are never displayed.